awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 1. Enter a new value for **Allocated storage**\.
 It must be greater than the current value\.
 ![\[Modify the amount of storage for a DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/scale-gs2.png)
-**Note**
-When you increase the allocated storage, it must be by at least 10 percent\.
-If you try to increase the value by less than 10 percent, you get an error\.

 1. Choose **Continue** to move to the next screen\.